-Amelia Veneziano spent nearly a decade in journalism before going heading to grad school to get on the policy side.
-She was awarded her Master of Public Affairs with a focus in science policy/science communication in December 2018 from Washington State University Vancouver, which nicely complements her Bachelor of Arts from WSU’s main campus in Pullman.
-Amelia has worked for a variety of organizations, including newsrooms, small businesses, and city, state, and federal government.
+Amelia Veneziano spent nearly a decade in journalism before heading to grad school to get on the policy side.
+She was awarded her Master of Public Affairs with a focus in public administration and environmental policy in December 2018 from Washington State University Vancouver.
+It is her second WSU degree.
+Amelia has worked for a variety of organizations, including newspapers, small businesses, and city and federal government.
 She’s the only non-STEM person in her family, and she’s passionate about bringing together science, communication, and policy.
 Amelia lives in Tacoma, Wash.

 VP of Content

 Steven Sobieszczyk is a scientist and storyteller.
-In his day job he studies flooding, landslides, and sediment transport.
+In his day job he studies water quality, landslides, and sediment transport.
 At night he doodles on napkins for his kids.
-Steve is heavily involved in public speaking, science communication, video production, media relations, and public engagement, especially with Science Technology Engineering and Math (STEM) programs.
+Steve is heavily involved in public speaking, science communication, video production, media relations, and public engagement - especially with Science Technology Engineering and Math (STEM) programs.
 With his free time, he runs a website highlighting how parenting can improve public speaking.

 VP of Public Relations